Frequently asked questions (FAQs)

 What major advantages does NHESS offer to the readers and scientific community?

 How are efficient distribution and permanent archiving and accessibility of NHESS articles achieved by the publisher Copernicus Publications?

 NHESS and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

-How are discussion papers and interactive comments archived in NHESSD, and are the interactive comments citable?
+How are manuscripts in discussion and interactive comments archived in NHESSD, and are the interactive comments citable?

-Discussion papers are archived in the regular volume of NHESSD and receive a DOI.
-The short comments, referee comments, editor comments, and author comments published in the interactive discussion of the papers are archived in a supplement with pagination, which allows citation of every individual interactive comment but avoids their indexing in scientific publication databases.
+All manuscripts in discussion are archived in NHESSD and receive a DOI.
+The short comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

-What happens if a manuscript that has been published as a discussion paper in NHESSD is not accepted for publication as a final paper in NHESS?
-Can the manuscript be withdrawn from NHESSD?
+What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in NHESS?
+Can the manuscript be removed from NHESSD?

-Nevertheless, we are aware that the publication of a paper in NHESSD and subsequent non-acceptance into NHESS can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript in NHESSD and subsequent non-acceptance into NHESS can be inconvenient for authors.
 In such cases, the authors have the following options to proceed: